 Humid air has the potential of helping those that suffer from the illness to breathe easier and be more comfortable.
 This is why humidifiers are so often suggested as a fix for the symptoms.

-In the long-term, a humidifier can help improve quality of life and form an inexpensive way to relieve the symptoms of respiratory illnesses.
+In the long-term, humidification can help improve quality of life and form an inexpensive way to relieve the symptoms of illnesses affecting the respiratory system.
 Pills and subscriptions, on the other hand, can get expensive.

-Humidifiers can also help relieve dry skin, sinus congestions and headaches, dry throats, nose irritations, irritated vocal cords, and cracked lips.
+Humidifiers can also help relieve dry skin, sinus congestions and headaches, dry throats, stuffy noses and nose irritations, irritated vocal cords, and cracked lips.